USA Gymnastics says CEO out in latest post-scandal shakeup

 Nassar, who also was a doctor for athletes at Michigan State University, was convicted last year of sexually molesting gymnasts in incidents dating as far back as the 1990s and was sentenced in January to an effective life term in prison.

-The sentencing followed an extraordinary weeklong hearing that saw a parade of Nassar victims tell their stories in raw and unflinching terms, describing how he used medical treatments as a cover to justify penetrating their bodies with his fingers.
+The sentencing followed an extraordinary weeklong hearing that saw a parade of Nassar victims tell their stories in raw and unflinching terms.

-Reporting by Peter Szekely in New York; Editing by Scott Malone and Bill Trott
+Reporting by Peter Szekely in New York; Editing by Bill Trott and Tom Brown